wso2/docs-is/en/identity-server/next/docs/guides/users/user-stores/primary-user-store/configure-a-read-write-ldap-user-store.md

 connection_password = "admin"
 ```

+!!! note
+    It is recommended to use the `createTimestamp` and `modifyTimestamp` operational attributes for
+    `created` and `modified` claims.
+Therefore, add the following to the `deployment.toml`

+    ``` toml
+    [user_store]
+    timestamp_attributes = "modifyTimestamp,createTimestamp"
+    immutable_attributes = "modifyTimestamp,createTimestamp"
+    ```
+    !!! warning
+        If there are more immutable attributes, you need to add them to the `immutable_attributes` property.

 ### Configuring a fresh server
 If you are configuring a server that has not been started yet, you need to update the claim mappings in
 `<carbon_home>/repository/conf/claim-config.xml`.